 COMU 375 Media Ethics

 In this course, students will address ethical issues in the context of media and communication.
 They will identify the historical foundations of ethics.
 They will also apply various approaches to case studies and dilemmas that may occur in a media-related environment.
 Students will consider how to balance the relationship between personal beliefs and professional behavior.
-Online only.
 3 credits.

 COMU 410 Organizational Communication